agirorn/code-samples/TypeScript/streaming-good-vs-bad/README.md

 from one stream and writing it to a database from instance.
 It whould probably drown the database server in query's and make the thing much worse than it needs to be.

+*Batched*

+The Batched stream consumer is exactly like the good consumer except it reads a more numbers from the stream and collects them into  batch of numbers to process ate once before waiting for a random time.
+This mimics batching upp a bunch of records and sending a single large update to the database in a single query.

+Initial testing indicates this is both faster and uses less application resources than the bad method.
+Also it is less likely to crash becaus of an out of memory error thou that depends on the size of the events in the stream.

 ## Setup